Adriankhl/relativitization-framework-doc/guide/object-introduction.md

 * The property names in the immutable version and the mutable version of a class should be the same
 * Use `sealed class` if you need polymorphism
-* If a polymorphic class is stored in some collections, enforce the same serialization name in both the immutable version and the mutable version of the class by the `@SerialName` annotation
+* If a polymorphic class is stored in some collections, you need to enforce the same serialization name in both the immutable version and the mutable version of the class by the `@SerialName` annotation

 ### Player data

-`PlayerData` and `MutablePlayerData` in `PlayerData.kt` are the immutable version and imm
+`PlayerData` in `PlayerData.kt` contains the core data of an agent/player in the computational environment, where the mutable version of it is `MutablePlayerData`. `PlayerData` stores the basic data of a player, such as the position and velocity.
+Other data is stored in `PlayerInternalData`, such as event and hierarchy.
+The `playerDataComponentMap` property in `PlayerInternalData` stores model-specific data.

+### Player data component